Donders-Institute/docker-swarm-setup/doc/tutorial/orchestration.rst

 The HAProxy we are going to use is customised by DockerCloud, and is available `here <https://hub.docker.com/r/dockercloud/haproxy/>`_.
 Adding the following content into the ``services`` sector of the original ``docker-compose.yml`` file.

 .. tip::
-    In many chances you will use existing container images on Docker Hub.
-It is always necessary to know the usage by reading through the documenation of the image.
+    In real-world situation, it is very often to use existing container images from the Docker Hub.
+It is a good practise to read the usage of the container image before using it.

 .. code-block:: yaml
     :linenos: